 Please note: If you previously applied to GSAS and received an offer of admission that was later rescinded, you may not reapply to another program in GSAS.
 A rescinded admission offer will invalidate any future application to the Graduate School of Arts and Sciences.

 Upon accepting the offer of admission, MA students are required to submit a nonrefundable, nontransferable tuition deposit.

 To review additional information, please visit the Tuition Deposits page on the GSAS website.

 All notifications are made via email.

 Please contact the Visitor’s Center at (212) 854-4900 to arrange a tour.
 Columbia GSAS does not offer open house meetings.
-You may come into the GSAS Admissions Office between 9AM and 4:30 PM Monday to Friday for assistance with any questions regarding the admissions process.
+You may visit the GSAS Admissions Office (107 Low Library) between 9:00 a.m. and 5:00 p.m.
+Monday through Friday for assistance with any questions regarding the admissions process.

 GSAS does not schedule applicant interviews.
 If faculty members wish to schedule an interview, they will contact you directly.